Michigan Porch

 Catholic Point: the wedge of land a priest bought for $82.33

 A triangle of ground in Marine City has been church land for two centuries.
-It’s the wedge where the Belle River runs into the broad St. Clair, and everyone has long called it Catholic Point.
-In 1824, Father Gabriel Richard — the Detroit priest who also served in Congress and helped found the University of Michigan — paid $82.33 for the peninsula, on a federal land grant signed by President John Quincy Adams.
+It’s the wedge where the Belle River runs into the broad St. Clair.
+Everyone has long called it Catholic Point.
+In 1824, Father Gabriel Richard paid $82.33 for the peninsula.
+He was the Detroit priest who also served in Congress and helped found the University of Michigan.
+The land came on a federal grant signed by President John Quincy Adams.

 Richard was buying a foothold for the faith at a river crossing the French had worked for generations.
-The first building was a log church raised in 1826, named St. Felicité, on a farm just south of the present town.
-As the parish grew it moved and rebuilt, trading the log walls for a frame church and then, in 1903, for the brick Holy Cross Church that still stands at the point.
-A local builder, Matthew Sicken, won the job with a bid of exactly $33,333.33 — a run of threes nobody planned but everybody remembers.
+The first building was a log church raised in 1826.
+It was named St. Felicité, on a farm just south of the present town.
+As the parish grew it moved and rebuilt.
+It traded the log walls for a frame church.
+Then, in 1903, came the brick Holy Cross Church that still stands at the point.
+A local builder, Matthew Sicken, won the job with a bid of exactly $33,333.33.
+It was a run of threes nobody planned but everybody remembers.

-The settlement around the point answered to “Belle River” for years, the French name for the pretty stream that defines the wedge.
-The shipbuilders came later and renamed the place Marine City, but the older name held on as a neighborhood, and the river still carries it.
+The settlement around the point answered to “Belle River” for years.
+That was the French name for the pretty stream that defines the wedge.
+The shipbuilders came later and renamed the place Marine City.
+But the older name held on as a neighborhood, and the river still carries it.

-Holy Cross kept a tracker organ — a pipe organ worked by mechanical linkage rather than electricity — that the parish brought over from a Detroit church, and an old bell ordered from France that rang the point well into the 1960s.
-Stand on the seawall today and the geography explains itself: two rivers folding together into one, with a church on the very tip, exactly where a traveling priest decided in 1824 that this odd little point was worth eighty-two dollars and change.
+Holy Cross kept a tracker organ that the parish brought over from a Detroit church.
+A tracker organ is a pipe organ worked by mechanical linkage rather than electricity.
+There was also an old bell ordered from France.
+It rang the point well into the 1960s.
+Stand on the seawall today and the geography explains itself.
+Two rivers fold together into one, with a church on the very tip.
+That’s exactly where a traveling priest decided in 1824 that this odd little point was worth eighty-two dollars and change.

 Sources